 I love to travel and ski.
 My wife is American, so we go to the States quite often.
 I love to taste different foods and wines.
 I believe that you always absorb something by travelling.
 It opens up your mind.

 Do you think your son will carry on the family tradition of winemaking?

 Our son has always been around the winery.
-He is 14 and showing signs of wanting to come into the business but I will never push him.
+He is 14 (in 2014) and showing signs of wanting to come into the business but I will never push him.
 Winemaking is not like any other career.
 To make good wines you have to feel it inside.
 It really is a 360 degree job but exciting.
 I enjoy working with nature, the technical side of wine making and communicating the wines.
 For me, every harvest is like creating a new painting.
 You have to interpret what nature gives you and keep up with your style.
 It’s a challenge every year but exciting.

 Your wines have won awards in the past but you have stopped entering them into international competitions.
 Why is that?